-Yemen officials: Deadly rebels strike hits base near Aden
+In Yemen, deadly rebel drone strike hits air base near Aden

-SANAA, Yemen (AP) — Yemeni officials say a rebel airstrike has hit a military parade outside the southern port city of Aden, killing several troops from the Saudi-led coalition.
+SANAA, Yemen (AP) — A rebel airstrike hit a Yemeni military parade outside the southern port city of Aden on Thursday, killing several troops from the Saudi-led coalition, Yemeni officials said.

-The pro-rebel news website al-Masirah said Thursday’s strike was carried out by a drone that targeted “invaders and mercenaries” at Al-Anad Air Base in the southern province of Lahj, leaving “dozens of dead and wounded.”
+The attack by the rebels, known as Houthis, comes as a blow to Yemen peace efforts after a cease-fire was signed for the key port city of Hodeida last month, and just a day after U.N. envoy Martin Griffiths told the Security Council that the agreement had brought a considerable de-escalation to the conflict.

-Military officials say the dead and wounded include “officers and senior leaders,” which in southern Yemen contain a strong contingent from the United Arab Emirates.
-Saudi satellite broadcaster Al-Hadath put the death toll at five.
+Pro-rebel news website al-Masirah said the attack was carried out by a drone that targeted “invaders and mercenaries” at Al-Anad Air Base in the southern province of Lahj, leaving “dozens of dead and wounded.”

-The officials spoke anonymously as they weren’t authorized to talk to reporters.
+Military officials say the dead and wounded include “officers and senior leaders” of the coalition troops, which in southern Yemen contain a strong contingent from the United Arab Emirates that largely oversees the Al-Anad base.
+The air base once hosted U.S. forces fighting al-Qaida in this country on the southern tip of the Arabian Penisnula.

 Most Read Nation & World Stories